 These issues are inexorably interconnected, and it may not be enough to take siloed approaches to each anymore.
 A shift toward a more holistic approach is likely necessary.

 The benefits of a holistic approach could be great.
 It could help avoid bad PR, reduce backlash and action from customers and regulators, decrease environmental damage, avoid legal challenges and stop aggravating societal fragilities.
 However, it’s not just about avoiding negative implications, but also creating positive ones.

 If done right, taking a holistic approach to ethical dilemmas could create market differentiation and be a source of disruption.
 The approach could be used to better attract and retain talent from younger generations.
 According to the Deloitte Global 2021 Millennial and Gen Z Survey, almost 70% of both millennials and Generation Z think that businesses in general focus more on their own agenda than considering the wider society.20 In addition, only 47% of millennials think that business has a positive impact on society.
 Finally, being able to showcase your ethical activities and provide examples to your customers could improve your ability to retain them.

 There’s no silver bullet for companies as they start their journey to develop a holistic approach.
-These issues can be collectively overwhelming, and there’s no clear path forward.
-It will likely require commitment and challenges to various orthodoxies across an organization’s culture, financial strategies, and operational approaches.
+These issues can be collectively overwhelming and there’s no clear path forward.
+It will likely require commitment and challenges to various orthodoxies across an organisation’s culture, financial strategies and operational approaches.

 The first challenge to overcome may simply be admitting that your company has an ethics “problem.”
 In a Deloitte survey of technology professionals, 82% strongly agreed that their company was an ethical company.21 However, only 24% strongly agreed that the technology industry takes an ethical approach to the products and services that it creates.
 Taking a holistic approach to ethical dilemmas may be seen as someone else’s problem at the moment.